Harbans Singh

-Biography
+Early life and family background

 Harbans Singh was born on 6 March 1921 in the village of Kotha Guru in the Bathinda district of the Punjab.
 His mother, Roop Kaur, belonged to the Sodhi family and traced her ancestry to the Hari Singh Nalwa clan.
 She deeply influenced his religious sensibilities.
 He received his schooling at Khalsa Secondary School at Muktsar.
 Thereafter, much to the disappointment of his parents, he refused to attend Medical School, and joined the Khalsa College in Amritsar, where he became president of the Khalsa College Students Association, Editor of the Darbar, and president of the Khalsa College Hockey Club.
 He received both his undergraduate and graduate degrees from this premier Sikh institute.
 The college authorities were so familiar with his academic potential that they offered him his first academic position even before his exam results were out.
 Harbans Singh started his career as a lecturer of English at the Khalsa College in Amritsar in 1943.
 His daughter, Nikky-Guninder Kaur Singh, is Crawford Professor of Religious Studies at Colby College in Maine, USA.